 - 13. SunGrow Plastic Leaf Plant for Freshwater

-Best Artificial Aquarium Plants Review
+Best Artificial Aquarium Plants for Your Aquarium Reviews

 The presence of a heavy base helps keep the plant in place.
 Even if the water moves a little, the base will prevent the plant from moving through the aquarium.

 - Value for money

 - Not suitable for large finned betta fish